Homemade - Pal Appam (1 piece)

 Eat Slowly

-Take your time eating and chew thoroughly, which can help in better digestion and absorption of nutrients.
+Take your time to eat and chew thoroughly, which can aid in digestion and prevent overeating, leading to better blood sugar control.

 Discover